RonLinu/ydownloader/README.md

-Experimental web application to download videos using the video download utility: yt-dlp
+Experimental web application to download videos using these well known video download utilities:
-and its companion utility for video conversion: ffmepg
+- yt-dlp for video download
+- ffmepg for video format conversion

-Goal: to create a web interface using a WebSocket server instead of a packager like Electron to run
+My goal is to create a web interface with system level access using a WebSocket server instead
-JavaScript code with system level access.
-The application has a very low disk usage, about 170K bytes, on the user computer (excluding Node.js).
+of a packager like Electron to run JavaScript code.

-The web page itself is hosted on GitHub.
+The web application or interface is hosted on GitHub.
 Only the WebSocket server is needed on the user computer.
+The WebSocket server has a very low disk usage, about 175K bytes.

-NOTE: it is the WebSocket server that opens the web page by launching the default browser.
+It is the WebSocket server itself that opens the web page by launching the default browser.
 This makes the web application as easy to launch as a real desktop application.
+The WebSocket server can then receive commands from the web interface through a socket and executes them
+with system level access.

-This automated process is necessary to pass information to the JavaScript running the web application.
+This automated lauching process is necessary to pass information to the JavaScript running the web application.
-This information is the web socket port number and the user platform.
-Both are passed in the fragment
+This information is the socket port number, the user platform and the server version.
-identifier appended to the web page URL.
+All are passed in the fragment identifier appended to the web page URL.

-Trying to open the web page using a bookmark, a link, pasting or typing the url will issue an error message.
+Trying to reload, to open the web page using a bookmark, a link or pasting/typing the url will issue an error message.

 -------------------------------------
 INSTALLATION OF THE WEBSOCKET SERVER: